andrebrogard/katacoda-scenarios/datadog-tutorial/step3.md

       - /sys/fs/cgroup:/host/sys/fs/cgroup:ro
 </pre>

-**Note:** If you created your account in the US region.
+**Note:** The information besides "DD_SITE" depends on which region you created your account in.
+If you created your account in the US region.
 Please change 'datadoghq.eu' to 'datadoghq.com'

-Next we will prepare our application environment to also include the following environvariables.
+Next you will prepare your application environment to also include the following environvariables.
 This is so that it can find the DataDog agent in the network.

 // eva : ska det stå environvariables här?